Battle of Song-Jin: The siege of Songshan

 Songshan then suffered the same fate with Jinzhou, with no food supply nor reinforcement.
 Hong Chengchou tried to break the encirclement many times, yet always failed.
 Cao Bianjiao attempted to directly attack Hong Taiji's military camp and assassinate him but his plan failed, Hong Taiji personally tried to defend himself using his sword, and Cao was eventually forced to retreat after sustaining several wounds over his body due to being injured by Hong Taiji's guard officers.
-Hong Chengchou's another desperate subordinate, Xia Chengde, secretly surrendered to Qing and promised to open the city gate.
+Hong Chengchou's other desperate subordinate, Xia Chengde, secretly communicated to Qing and promised to open the city gate.
+During this process, he would take his son, Xia Shu, as a hostage while negotiating his surrender.
 On the 18th day of the second lunar month in the following year, Qing troops finally broke through and captured Hong Chengchou along with xunfu Qiu Minyang and some other generals.
 Qiu was then executed by Hong Taiji, along with Cao Bianjiao and Wang Tingchen, while Hong was taken alive to Shengjing.

 With no hope left, Zu Dashou was forced to surrender on the 3rd day of the following month.
 The defense lines in Tashan and Xingshan were crushed in the 4th month, and the battle of Song-Jin ended.

 Aftermath

 Hong Taiji regarded Hong Chengchou as an excellent and brilliant general, and tried to persuade him to submit to the Qing.
 Hong Chengchou refused, but Fan Wencheng managed to persuade him to do so.
 Hong Chengchou was then assigned into the Yellow Banner and appointed the military governor of Nanjing during the reign of Shunzhi.
 He later managed to persuade numerous Southern Ming generals to surrender to the Qing government, and paved the way for the conquest of Southern China.

 Hong Chengchou's surrender was a huge blow to the Ming dynasty after the execution of Yuan Chonghuan.
+Many historians consider the Battle of Song-Jin to be the decisive, climactic battle of the transition between the Ming and the Qing.
 There were no other competent generals left to protect the Ming empire.
 With the surrender of Wu Sangui, there was no obstacle left for the Qing to conquer the rest of China.